 Stick PCs make our lives easier by reducing everything we need to one convenient, stick-shaped bundle.
-The best stick PCs can do everything your PC or laptop can, but without the bulk and weight.
-For ultimate convenience, stick PCs make all the difference.\
+The best stick PCs can do everything your best PC or best laptop can, but without the bulk and weight.
+For ultimate convenience, stick PCs make all the difference.

 The best stick PCs at a glance

 - The best stick PC: Intel Compute Stick

 - The best stick PC under $100: Asus Chromebit

 - The best portable stick PC: Awow PC Stick

 - The best stick PC for streaming: Terryza Mini Computer Stick

 Why you should buy this: Intel’s Compute Sticks helped launch the stick PC market and they’re still going strong today with some serious power inside.